VittGam/google-authenticator/README.md

   2. /etc/pam.d/gnome-screensaver
   3. /etc/pam.d/sshd
 >	auth required pam_google_authenticator.so
-* When using this for the SSH daemon, make sure that you have:
+* Make sure that you have this line in /etc/ssh/sshd_config:
-	ChallengeResponseAuthentication yes
+>	ChallengeResponseAuthentication yes
-  in /etc/ssh/sshd_config
 * Run the "google-authenticator" binary to create a new secret key in your home directory.
 * If your system supports the "libqrencode" library, you will be shown a QRCode